mikelawrence/RPi-HAT-RGBW-LED-Controller/README.md

 A 60W 36VDC power supply will drive the Raspberry Pi, RGBW LED Controller HAT, and the High Power LEDs.
 [This](http://www.meanwellusa.com/webapp/product/search.aspx?prod=HLG-60H) power supply (part number HLG-60) from Mean Well will drive the 50W RGB light nicely.

 ### Power Reality Check
 In my testing I placed a Raspberry Pi, RGBW LED Controller HAT, and a 60W Power Supply in an enclosure to check temperatures.
-When I ran a rainbow sweep test the power consumption was around 18W the HAT had a temperature rise of about 20C - 25C over room temperature.
+When I ran a rainbow sweep test the power consumption was around 18W and the HAT had a temperature rise of about 20C - 25C over room temperature.
 A static purple color test (both read and blue at full power) with power consumption around 35W the HAT temperature rise was 30C - 35C.
 Clearly this HAT will need better cooling to run higher power LED configurations.

 ### LED driver
 The LM3414 from TI is a 1-A, 60-W Common Anode-Capable Constant Current Buck LED Driver.
 Most constant current LED drivers have a current sense resistor in the high-side path which prevents common anode connections.
 The LM3414 puts the current sense resistor on the low side.
 This leaves the high side connected directly to the 36V of the input power.
 The positive side of all four LED outputs are connected together on the board forcing a common-anode topology.
 You must not connect the low side to ground.